jovanjenjic/react-lightweight-calendar/README.md

 - `onItemClick`: A callback function that is called when an item is clicked.
 It receives the clicked item data and _event_ as a parameter.

 - `onCellClick`: A callback function that is called when a cell on the calendar is clicked.
 It receives the clicked cell date information and _event_ as a parameter.

+- `onCellHeaderClick`: A callback function that is called when a cell header is clicked.
+It receives the clicked cell date information and _event_ as a parameter.
+It is the part to the left and right of the day number within cell.
+In the case of a MONTH and WEEK views, `onCellClick` method will be called.

 - `cellDisplayMode`: An object that controls the display mode of the cells in the calendar.
 It should have the following structure:
   - `[CURRENT_VIEW]`: The current view of the calendar (e.g., `WEEK_TIME`, `DAY`, `MONTH`, etc.).